 My name is Francis X. born and raised in the district of Wakiso, Uganda.
 I am currently living and working in South Korea.

-Six years ago, I traveled to South Korea in search for greener pastures to have ends meet.
-It’s been quite a great experience living and working with the Korean people amidst a very good political, security and above all, a healthy atmosphere until the recent tragedy of COVID-19 pandemic that has hit almost all the sectors of the economy causing disruption in the usual business.
+Six years ago, I traveled to South Korea in search of greener pastures, to make ends meet.
+It’s been quite a great experience living and working with the Korean people amidst a very good political, security, and above all, a healthy atmosphere until the recent tragedy of the COVID-19 pandemic that has hit almost all the sectors of the economy causing disruption in the usual business.
 I have worked in the manufacturing sector and have attained very good experience.

-Most factories have had to shut down due to shortage of staff to run the machines.
+Most factories have had to shut down due to a shortage of staff to run the machines.
 Factories have had to lay off workers in order to decongest and ensure social distancing.
-Immigrants have become the first targets of lay offs at work places which has left so many jobless struggling to earn a living through the bad days of the pandemic.
+Immigrants have become the first targets of layoffs at workplaces which have left so many jobless struggling to earn a living through the bad days of the pandemic.
 Most employees in this sector have been locked up in factories to minimize in and out movement.

-COVID-19 has changed working norms; in the factories we are adjusting to new norms such as wearing face masks, which is now compulsory and routine temperature checkups at different intervals just to mention but a few.
-In some factories workers have been asked to stay within the company premises without having to return to their homes, something that deprives them of freedom of movement.
+COVID-19 has changed working norms.
+In the factories, we are adjusting to new norms such as wearing face masks, which are now compulsory, and routine temperature checkups at different intervals just to mention but a few.
+In some factories, workers have been asked to stay within the company premises without having to return to their homes, something that deprives them of freedom of movement.

-Generally the COVID-19 pandemic has slowed down business in the manufacturing sector.
-Temporary kicking out both manufactures and employees is a very bad signal.
+Generally, the COVID-19 pandemic has slowed down business in the manufacturing sector.
+Temporary kicking out both manufacturers and employees is a very bad signal.